banner logo

 The Known History of "Quarter Shrinking"

-Updated 6/23/12
+Updated 09/10/17

 A Brief History of High Power Pulsed Magnetic Fields and Electromagnetic Forming ("magneforming")

-Russian Nobel Prize winning physicist P. L. Kapitza was the first researcher to generate and study the effects of pulsed ultra-strong magnetic fields.
+Russian Nobel Prize winning physicist Pyotr L. Kapitza was the first researcher to generate and study the effects of pulsed ultra-strong magnetic fields.
 Kapitza began his magnetic field research in 1924, initially using specially designed lead-acid storage batteries as high-current power sources.
-He combined these with a custom high-current switch and fuse arrangement to briefly apply huge currents (10,000+ Amperes) into robustly-constructed wire coils (called solenoids).
-Using this arrangement, Kapitza was able to generate magnetic fields of up to 500,000 Gauss (500 kiloGauss or 50 Tesla) for 3 milliseconds.
-In later work, he employed specially designed combinations of flywheels and dynamos and, ultimately, groups of high voltage capacitors to develop even higher fields for even briefer intervals.
+He combined these with a custom high-current switch and fuse arrangement to briefly apply huge currents (10,000+ Amperes) into robust wire coils (called solenoids).
+Using this arrangement, Kapitza was able to briefly generate magnetic fields of up to 500,000 Gauss (50 Tesla) for 3 milliseconds.
+In later work, he employed specially designed combinations of flywheels and dynamos and, ultimately, banks of high voltage capacitors to develop even higher fields for even shorter intervals.
 In earlier experiments, huge currents were briefly forced into solenoids from a powerful source of electrical energy which was then disconnected before the coil could overheat and melt.
-However, his attempts to achieve fields higher than 300 kilogauss always resulted in violent explosions of the solenoids due to extreme magnetic forces acting on the solenoid's windings ("magnetic pressure").
+However, his attempts to achieve fields greater than 300 kilogauss always resulted in violent explosions of the solenoids due to extreme magnetic forces acting on the wire turns of the solenoid ("magnetic pressure" and Lorentz force).
+At 500 kilogauss, the energy density of the magnetic field inside the coil becomes comparable to that of a high explosive, and forces on the coil exceed the tensile strength of even the strongest metals or alloys.

 The History of "Quarter Shrinking"

-About a year later (1997), I acquired a batch of 54 uF 15 kV GE pulse capacitors via the surplus market.
-These were metal-cased beauties with big "Frankenstein's lab" insulators, each weighing about 150 pounds - a veritable mad scientist treasure!
-I cobbled three of these together, along with a triggered spark gap (made by fellow Tesla coiler Rob Stephens from near Ontario, Canada), to build a combination can and quarter shrinker in early 1998.
-However, unbeknownst to me, the high voltage capacitors suffered from progressive flexing and weakening of the internal capacitor buses due to magnetic forces during each shot.
-This ultimately lead to catastrophic capacitor failures after relatively few shots.
-One particularly destructive failure at 8500 Joules ruptured the steel case of one capacitor, allowing it to disgorge a few of gallons of foul-smelling, blackened oil and foil fragments which proceeded to dribble onto the indoor-outdoor carpeting in the lab!
+About a year later (1997), I was fortunate to acquire a batch of 54 uF 15 kV GE pulse capacitors on the surplus market.
+These were metal-cased beauties with big "Frankenstein's lab" insulators.
+Each capacitor weighed about 150 pounds - a veritable mad scientist treasure!
+I cobbled three of these in parallel, along with a HV power supply and a triggered spark gap (made by fellow Tesla coiler Rob Stephens from near Ontario, Canada), to build a combination can and quarter shrinker in early 1998.
+It worked!!
+However, unbeknownst to me, the high voltage capacitors suffered from progressive flexing and weakening of the internal capacitor buses from magnetic forces during each shot.
+This quickly lead to catastrophic capacitor failures after only a few dozen shots.
+One particularly destructive failure at 8500 Joules ruptured the steel case of one of the capacitors, allowing it to disgorge a few of gallons of foul-smelling, blackened oil and tinsel-like aluminum foil fragments which proceeded to dribble onto the indoor-outdoor carpeting in the lab!
 Needless to say, the wife was NOT amused by these events!
-Upon autopsy, I was able to determine that these "pulse caps" were internally constructed as PFC capacitors, and it was quite obvious (after the fact!) that they could not withstand the repetitive high current and electromagnetic forces involved with quarter shrinking.
-This is why they failed after only 50-100 shots.
+Upon autopsy, I was able to determine that these "pulse caps" were internally constructed as Power Factor Correction (PFC) capacitors.
+It became obvious that they could not withstand the high-currents and electromagnetic forces involved with quarter shrinking.

-In 1998, another local high voltage researcher described an article written by Gary Hawkins ("Electromagnetic Z-Pinch: Exploring the Nature of Electromagnetism in High-Energy Capacitor Discharges") that appeared in a 1993 issue of "Extraordinary Science" magazine.
-Gary described using a high voltage x-ray power supply and a 60 kV capacitor bank to launch rings and plates, and later on, to crush coins.
+In 1998, another local high voltage researcher mentioned an article written by Gary Hawkins ("Electromagnetic Z-Pinch: Exploring the Nature of Electromagnetism in High-Energy Capacitor Discharges") that appeared in a 1993 issue of "Extraordinary Science" magazine.
+In the article, Gary described using a high voltage x-ray power supply and a 60 kV capacitor bank to launch rings and plates, and later on, to crush coins.
 The article also contained a picture of a series of coins he'd shrunk using coils with different numbers of turns at varying power levels.
 Until 2001, this was all that I knew of the brief history of coin crushing.
 However, a subsequent conversation with science experimenter Bill Beaty revealed that Quarter Shrinking was apparently discovered in 1991...

 Bill Beaty’s fascinating account of what is believed to be the first "Quarter Shrinker"